marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 --- abstract

-This document proposes a YANG module for incorporating entitlements in a network inventory of entitlements.
+This document proposes a YANG module for incorporating entitlements in a network inventory, encompassing both virtual and physical network elements.
 Entitlements define the rights for their holder to use specific capabilities in a network element(s).
 The model is rooted by the concept of the capabilities offered by an element, enabled by the held entitlements, and considers entitlement scope, how they are assigned, and when they expire.
 The model introduces a descriptive definition of capabilities and the entitlement use restrictions, supporting entitlement administration and the understanding of the capabilities available through the network.

 --- middle

 # Introduction

-The goal of any network elements included as assets in the inventory of any network service provider or enterprise is to leverage their capabilities to build network services.
+The purpose of any network elements included as assets in the inventory of any network operator is to leverage their capabilities to build network services.
 Many of these capabilities are not automatically enabled upon acquisition; their use may require specific rights—typically provided via entitlements or licenses from the vendor.

 The primary intent of this draft is to support three key operational use cases in managing software entitlements and network capabilities:

-- Listing entitlements (e.g., licenses) available across the organization, their holders, and applicable scope.
+- Listing entitlements (e.g., licenses) available across the operator organization, their holders, and applicable scope.

-- Modeling the capabilities that entitlements permit or enable, representing what a device can do when properly licensed.
+- Modeling the capabilities that entitlements permit or enable, representing what a network element may do when properly licensed.

 - Representing the actual use of capabilities, including any active restrictions or limits defined by the associated entitlements.